-Copies of these maps are available at the Gorge Commission office and on its website.
-Generalized copies of these maps can be found in the Appendix, along with a vicinity map and a map showing the general boundaries of the Special Management Areas, the General Management Area, and the urban areas.
+Copies of these maps are available at the Gorge Commission and on their website.

 Congress provided generalized boundary lines for the GMA, SMAs, urban areas, and National Scenic Area exterior boundaries on the maps referenced in Section 4 of the National Scenic Area Act.
 Copies of these maps are available for review at the offices of the Gorge Commission and the Forest Service, National Scenic Area.
 The Gorge Commission adopted legal descriptions through rulemaking and maintains Geographic Information System (GIS) map representations of the legal descriptions.